johnny-morrice/teoma-jmorrice/content/appeal-to-monads.md

 * Refrain from writing enthusiastic blog posts concerning IT industry buzzwords.
 * Learn Haskell, to understand the concept.
 * Appreciate that some concepts are more powerful when they refer to a specific thing, instead of absorbing all possible similar and not-so-similar ideas.
+* If you desperately want to use monads, *why not write your program in a language that supports them?*

 ## Examples in the wild